 In Small Units, Crowd-source it!
 I once met a company commander at Fort Hood, who was wrestling with a DUI problem in his unit.
 Instead of sitting behind closed doors with his First Sergeant trying to devise a solution, he turned it over to his company.
 His soldiers and NCOs put their heads together and came up with a program to help curb DUIs.
 And it worked!
 Several months after implementation, the unit was still operating without a single DUI.
 By crowd-sourcing the problem, his unit was able to develop an innovative solution, which gave buy-in to the program.

 For Higher Echelons, Create an Innovation Cell.
-The Navy’s CNO’s Rapid Innovation Cell is a great example of this practice.
-Their mission is to “identify and rapidly field emerging technologies to meet the Navy’s most pressing challenges.”
-Sailors have to apply to get into this organization, and it is a one year assignment.
+Although it is not longer around, the Navy’s CNO’s Rapid Innovation Cell was a great example of this practice.
+Their mission was to “identify and rapidly field emerging technologies to meet the Navy’s most pressing challenges.”
+Sailors applied to get into this organization, and it was a one year assignment.
 Innovation Cells don’t have to be at the highest echelons or be focused only on technology.
 In his book, The Accidental Admiral, Admiral (ret) James Staviridis recounts how he created an innovation cell in one of his commands, which helped him address some complex problem-sets and spur innovation in his organization.
 An innovation cell doesn’t even have to be in the same physical location.
 I know of one senior leader who has created a closed Facebook Group to assist him in flushing out ideas as well as generating new ones.
 He extends invites to innovative people he meets along the way.
 Commanders could create innovation cells at the Brigade and above level to address their organization challenges.

 Innovation Presentations instead of Safety Briefs.
 Instead of setting aside every Friday formation for safety briefings, take one Friday a month or quarter to allow Soldiers to present their ideas to the formation.
 Who knows?
 The next innovative idea might belong to a PFC who has only been in the unit for a week!